yijingz1227/UPE-Fall-2018-Coding-Challenge/README.md

 **rest.go** contains all the functions that make HTTP requests

-**maze.go** contains the loop that calls DFS algorithm to solve the maze
+**maze.go** contains the loop that runs DFS algorithm to solve the maze